-The market is divided into dry and liquid.
+By form: The market is divided into dry and liquid.

 - Dry feed additives: These are commonly available in the form of powders, granules, or pellets, and are generally added to dry animal feed or mixed with other dry ingredients.
 Examples of dry feed additives include amino acids, enzymes, antioxidants, and minerals.

 - Liquid feed additives: These are available in the form of solutions or suspensions, and are generally added to liquid animal feed or mixed with water before feeding.
 Examples of liquid feed additives include vitamins, probiotics, and acidifiers.